 Oldero can offer as private a fishing experience as is possible on the Lakselva.
 They own some parts of the river and lease other parts from landowners on an annual basis.
 This water is removed from the available public fishing.
-This arrangement gives rods fishing from Oldero or elsewhere a much greater element of privacy.
+This arrangement gives rods fishing from Oldero a much greater element of privacy.

 In addition to the Home Pool, rods fishing from Oldero Lodge have access to privately leased water.
-The lodge deliberately lease first-class water often including known big fish pools such as the famous Swimming Pool.
-There is ample water for guests to fish.
+The lodge deliberately leases first-class water often including known big fish pools such as the famous 6 to 6.
+Oldero has four knowledgeable and experienced guides for the eight rods.

 The Lakselva itself is a generally clear running river and is easily covered with a 14-15 foot rod in the early season and a 12-14 foot rod later in the season.
 It is hard to imagine that salmon of 20lbs, 30lbs and larger run such a manageable sized river.